-Each city commission and council, utility commission, or authority that is a signatory to the Interlocal Agreement has the right to appoint one member to FMPA's Board of Directors, the governing body of FMPA.
-The Board has the responsibility of approving FMPA's project budgets (except for the All-Requirements Power Supply Project budget which is approved by the Executive Committee), approving new projects and project financing (except for All-Requirements Power Supply Project financing (except for All-Requirements Power Supply Project financing which is approved by the Executive Committee), hiring a General Manager and General Counsel, establishing by-laws that govern how FMPA operates, and creating policies that implement such by-laws.
+Each city commission and council, utility commission, board, or authority that is a signatory to the Interlocal Agreement has the right to appoint one member to FMPA's Board of Directors, the governing body of FMPA.
+The Board has the responsibility of approving FMPA's project budgets (except for the All-Requirements Power Supply Project budget which is approved by the FMPA Executive Committee), approving new projects and project financing (except for All-Requirements Power Supply Project financing which is approved by the FMPA Executive Committee), hiring a General Manager and General Counsel, establishing by-laws that govern how FMPA operates, and creating policies that implement such by-laws.
 At its annual meeting, the Board elects a Chairperson, Vice Chairperson, Secretary, and Treasurer.